 Other Breadfruit Propagation Methods

 To propagate breadfruit by root cuttings, first you will need to carefully expose the breadfruit roots that are growing near the soil surface.
 Remove soil around these roots, taking care to not cut or damage roots.
-Select a section of root that is 1-3 inches (3-8 cm.) in diameter.
+Select a section of root that is 1 to 3 inches (2.5-8 cm.) in diameter.
 With a clean, sharp saw or loppers, cut a section of this root at least 3 inches (8 cm.) long but no longer than 10 inches (25 cm.) overall.

 Gently brush or wash all excess soil off of the cut section.
-With a clean, sharp knife make 2-6 shallow nicks in the bark.
-Lightly dust the root cutting with rooting hormone and plant it approximately 1-3 inches (2.5-8 cm.) deep in a well-draining, sandy soil mix.
+With a clean, sharp knife make two to six shallow nicks in the bark.
+Lightly dust the root cutting with rooting hormone and plant it approximately 1 to 3 inches (2.5-8 cm.) deep in a well-draining, sandy soil mix.
 Again, this will need to be set in a partly shaded to shaded location and kept moist until sprouts begin to appear.

 Propagating breadfruit by root suckers is a very similar method to taking root cuttings, except that you will be selecting root sections that have already started producing shoots.